Our Best Hope For The Future of Our Health System

 Family medicine has hit strides in the management of ongoing medical conditions since it is done on a personal level, unlike the revolving door of patients that are common in hospitals.

-“My whole life I have known the uniqueness of family medicine because of its focus on addressing the entire person,” said Dr. Robert C. Blackwood, MD of Blackwood Family Medicine.
+“My whole life I have known the uniqueness of family medicine because of its focus on addressing the entire person,” said Dr. Bob Smith, MD of Smith Family Clinic.
 “It’s not the treatment of a specific condition, but the treatment of the patient as a whole.”

 Family doctors, armed with the medical history of the family, as well as information gleaned from forming a close relationship with the patients, can guide them through health and its system and coordinate a family’s health care.